 Lake City - Bay is a somewhat small town located in the state of Arkansas.
 With a population of 5,855 people and just one neighborhood, Lake City - Bay is the 62nd largest community in Arkansas.

-Lake City - Bay is a blue-collar town, with 37.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lake City - Bay is generally considered to be a blue-collar town.
+37.61% of the Lake City - Bay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lake City - Bay is a town of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Lake City - Bay who work in office and administrative support (13.04%), healthcare (8.33%), and sales jobs (8.19%).

-The percentage of adults in Lake City - Bay with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.01% of adults in Lake City - Bay have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Lake City - Bay rank slightly lower than the national average.
+14.01% of adults 25 and older in Lake City - Bay have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Lake City - Bay in 2022 was $26,578, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,312 for a family of four.
 However, Lake City - Bay contains both very wealthy and poor people as well.